Free travel in Ireland

 How to apply for Free Travel

-If you are aged 66 or over and are getting a social welfare pension, your Public Services Card (PSC) will be issued showing that you have Free Travel automatically.
+If you are aged 66 or over and are getting a State pension, your Public Services Card (PSC) will be issued showing that you have Free Travel automatically.

 If you are married or in a civil partnership, your PSC will be issued with FT-S on it.
 If you are cohabiting, you must fill in Part 1 and 2 of the Free Travel application form FT1 (pdf).

-If you are not getting one of the payments above but you are eligible for Free Travel, you must fill in the Free Travel application form FT1(pdf).
+If you are not getting one of the payments above but you are eligible for Free Travel, you must fill in the Free Travel application form FT1(pdf) and send to the Free Travel Section in the Department of Social Protection.

-If you are unable to travel alone, you apply for a Free Travel for a Companion, using either an Over 70 Companion pass form (pdf) or an Under 70 Companion pass form (pdf).
+If you are unable to travel alone, you can apply for Free Travel for a Companion, using either of the following forms:

 You can get an application form for Free Travel from the Department of Social Protection.
 The form is also available at your local post office and Citizens Information Centre.